2-Day Wine Tasting Itinerary in St. Helena

 Reservations: Required for some experiences

 Family-owned and operated, Merryvale Vineyards’ historic building was the first winery built in Napa Valley following the repeal of Prohibition.
 This rich history shows in the winery’s stunning gardens, barrel rooms, and vineyards.
-Its proprietors, the Schlatter family, and winemaker Simon Faury, focus on Bordeaux varieties, employing thoughtful farming and winery practices to ensure the wines are world-class and reflective of Napa Valley terroir.
+Its proprietors, the Schlatter family, and winemaker Andrew Wright, focus on Bordeaux varieties, employing thoughtful farming and winery practices to ensure the wines are world-class and reflective of Napa Valley terroir.
 To that end, Merryvale Vineyards is Napa Green Land and Napa Green Winery certified.

 Insider Tip: Want a little cheese with that wine?
 Book the Artisanal Wine & Cheese Tasting for a semi-private, guided tasting experience that pairs Merryvale wines with locally sourced cheeses.